piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 U.S. BUREAU OF LABOR STATISTICS (2023).
 U.S. Bureau of Labor Statistics. [online] stats.bls.gov.
 Available at: https://stats.bls.gov/ [Accessed 7 Sep.
 2023].

 ## Unit 7
 Unit 7 was the deadline for my first summative submission - Literature Review.
-I also had the opportunity to learn about the qualitative research methods for evaluating computer information systems (Kaplan et al., 2005) which was interesting to me given some of the thought that I have given to the research proposal presentation, specifically about evaluating database performance.
+I also had the opportunity to learn about the qualitative research methods for evaluating computer information systems (Kaplan et al., 2005) which was interesting to me given some of the thought that I have given to the research proposal presentation about evaluating database performance.
+I was not previously thinking about using qualitative research methods for evaluation of the systems, but the lecture of Kaplan's take on it taught me a very important thing: no matter how good the technology might be, it will not work if the users decide not to use it.
+I take this learning with me for the future work.
 Below you can find my submission, tutor feedback and brief self evaluation of the Literature Review.

 Reference list